 If using a rotary/broadcast spreader, you may find that you use less seeds/fertiliser because it casts them further but less densely.
 You can still achieve a denser application with a rotary spreader, but you’ll need to complete more passes of the lawn which will take more time.

 If using a drop spreader, the application will be more concentrated and therefore you may use more product.
 You need to be especially careful not to stop still when using a drop spreader – if the aperture is open, the seeds/fertiliser will be heaped in one place.

-Most lawn spreaders have adjustable settings so that you can easily dictate the rate at which the seed and fertiliser is distributed.
+Most lawn spreaders have adjustable settings so that you can easily dictate the rate at which it will distribute seed and fertiliser.

-The majority of these machine come with instructions that recommend which settings should be used for different purposes.
+The majority of these machine come with instructions that recommend which of the variable settings should be used for different purposes.
 These generally include information about recommended walking pace to ensure good results.

 You should always refer to the manufacturer’s instructions because different models can vary dramatically.

 - For spreading fertilizer, choose a setting which results in the aperture being 3/4 open.